 - AWS Services: Compute and Network, Storage and CDN, Database, Analytics, Application Services, Deployment, and Management.

-- Minimum of two years hands-on experience with production AWS systems.
+- Minimum of a two-year hands-on experience with production AWS systems.

 - Effective use of Auto Scaling.